-KEY OBSTACLES MANAGING/OVERCOMING OBSTACLES ecause Vision Zero was not widely believed b be achievable, identifying and collecting bols to help Vision Zero implementation had ot been considered a valuable investment.
-Key documents, evidence-based resources, and emerging issues enabled Parachute to demonstrate the value of Vision Zero and place the NGO's members as key experts.
-It also presented its work at key provincial, national, and international conferences. • These activities and others led to Parachute being approached by national planning committees, such as the Canadian Association of Road Safety Professionals and various road safety research teams, as well as a number of Canadian municipalities.
-KEY ENABLERS
+Because Vision Zero was not widely believed to be achievable, identifying and collecting tools to help Vision Zero implementation had not been considered a valuable investment.

+- Key documents, evidence-based resources, and emerging issues enabled Parachute to demonstrate the value of Vision Zero and place the NGO's members as key experts.
+It also presented its work at key provincial, national, and international conferences. - These activities and others led to Parachute being approached by national planning committees, such as the Canadian Association of Road Safety Professionals and various road safety research teams, as well as a number of Canadian municipalities.